Skip to main content

 Reading: 7.1

-Explain that trees are hierarchical data -- data that nest sub-entities within a larger entity.
-Introduce a real-world scenario: a file system where folders contain files and other folders.
+Trees are hierarchical data -- data that nest sub-entities within a larger entity.
+Consider a file system where folders contain files and other folders.
 A table represents flat rows.
 While you can include a "parent folder" field in each row, you lose the nesting structure.

 filesystem-table = table: name, type, parent, size